 We use translational approaches in patients and preclinical models to understand the regulation of brain systems.
 Our studies use innovative in vivo imaging with PET, MRI and other techniques to quantify molecular and brain system interactions.

 There are three converging themes.
 The first theme centres around the genetic and molecular control of the dopaminergic system in the brain and how dysregulation of this leads to symptoms.
 The second theme investigates the molecular mechanisms underlying therapeutic response.
 The third theme focuses on the regulation of synaptic function.

-Studies generally involve healthy volunteer and patients using imaging and other biological and cognitive measures, as well as back translation into preclinical models.
+Studies generally involve healthy volunteer and patients, as well as back translation into preclinical models.